Washington Hawthorn

 Crataegus phaenopyrum

-Hawthorn — Washington (Crataegus phaenopyrum) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 25–30 ft tall and 20–25 ft wide, and needs medium water.
-Fireblight susceptibility — choose disease-resistant cultivars.
+Washington Hawthorn (Crataegus phaenopyrum) is a tree suited to the Colorado Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 25–30 ft tall and 20–25 ft wide, needs medium water, and prefers full sun to partial shade.
+Fireblight susceptibility, choose disease-resistant cultivars.

 Photos